 This list shows up to 1000 files that have been viewed by OSIRIS and can be sorted by name, type, last time viewed, modification time, or location.
 To open a file, double-click on the file name or select one or more files and select the “OK” button.
 You may select and view up to 10 files at a time.
+To search for a desired file, simply type part of the file name in the “Search” text box at the top of the window and the list will be updated immediately to filter out all files that do not match the search criteria.

 This concludes the quick-start tutorial.
 More detailed information about OSIRIS’ features can be found in subsequent sections of this guide.

 Configuration

 OSIRIS has a number of parameters that can be configured to your laboratory’s specific protocols.
-OSIRIS default is set so that only the “owner” of the files contained in the OSIRIS installation (that is be the user who installed OSIRIS) can modify the lab settings.
-Other “non-owner” users can only view these setting.
+OSIRIS default is set so that only the “owner” of the files contained in the OSIRIS installation (that is the user who installed OSIRIS) can modify the lab settings.
+Other “non-owner” users can only view these settings.
 It was expected that in forensic laboratories, the Laboratory Director, Technical Leader or Quality Manager would be the likely “owner” of OSIRIS, whereas “ownership” may be more relaxed in diagnostic or research laboratories.
-A modest amount of programming permits the “owner” to modify the permissions to allow other users to change the laboratory settings if desired.
-If you do not have a systems administrator available to make the change, your OSIRIS team can help you perform this simple task if you wish to broaden these permissions by sending us an email at forensics@ncbi.nlm.nih.gov.
-Please put “OSIRIS Permissions Request” in your subject line.
+A modest modification to the permissions of the file named “GenericLabSettings.xml” in the config subdirectory of the OSIRIS installation directory will permit modifications of the lab settings by other users.
+This file, “GenericLabSettings.xml,” is created after the “owner” runs OSIRIS and saves the lab settings for the first time.
+If you do not have a systems administrator available to make the change, the OSIRIS team can help you perform this task if you wish to broaden these permissions.
+Just contact us at forensics@ncbi.nlm.nih.gov and please put “OSIRIS Permissions Request” in your subject line.

 To configure OSIRIS, select the “Lab Settings” option under “Tools” on the menu bar as shown below.
 This brings up the Lab Settings window with many options including: file naming conventions, RFU thresholds, and allele designations.